You’ve come to the right place! It’s still DNR’s website, just more mobile-friendly and accessible.

 - Know the fire risk and any burn bans or Industrial Fire Precaution Level (IFPL) restrictions before entering.

-Those interested in learning about planned forest activities in, or near, the Reiter Foothills Forest area may use our Habitat Conservation Plan, recreation planning, Forest Practices Application Review System (FPARS), and State Environmental Policy Act (SEPA) web pages to find out about proposed and authorized timber harvests, thinning projects, road projects, planning efforts, and other activities.
+Those interested in learning about planned forest activities in, or near, the Reiter Foothills Forest may use our Habitat Conservation Plan, recreation planning, Forest Practices Application Review System (FPARS), and State Environmental Policy Act (SEPA) web pages to find out about proposed and authorized timber harvests, thinning projects, road projects, planning efforts, and other activities.

 - Obey posted signs and stay off unsigned or closed trails.